LincolnLandForensics/HodgePodge/eml2xlsx/README.md

 ## eml2xlsx.py
-Parses .eml or .mbox email files from a folder, extracts metadata, and exports to Excel.
+Parses .eml and .mbox files in a folder, extracts messages / non-spam contacts, and exports to Excel.

-Doesn't currently support zip files like RLEAP.
+NDCAC GoogleReturnViewer.exe does convert .json files to .eml, but then mostly crashes.
+This was my interum solution.

 Installation:
 ```